On this page you will find information to help you decide if divorce by publication in Florida is appropriate for you.

 Requirements for a Divorce by Publication in Florida

-You can use the process of a Florida divorce by publication if the following two main requirements are met:
+You can use the process of a Florida divorce by publication if the following 2 main requirements are met:

 - Residency requirement: You have lived in Florida for at least 6 months before the filing of the divorce in court.